By David Barr

 This is a really bad idea, and for a few reasons.

-First, how are you going to prove it?
-It’s really hard to prove one thing caused another thing when it comes to historical trends, even if they happen at the same time.
+First, it’s really hard to prove one thing caused another thing when it comes to historical trends, even if they happen at the same time.
 There are all sorts of trends that seem to match up but do so only accidentally (for those interested, this is called ‘spurious correlation’).
 For one, there was a greater than 99% correlation between the divorce rate in Maine and the amount of margarine consumed in the U.S. from 2000-2009 (Check out this site to see this example and many others.
 You can even make your own.).
 That something happened when some other thing happened doesn’t mean it happened because of it.

 It is hard to prove that the decline of Christianity has a more than spurious correlation with the rise of problems in society.
 There are all sorts of terrible things in the news all the time and it is understandable to associate these with the decline of Christian influence.
 Showing the connection between the two is another story.